Zeex/samp-plugin-crashdetect/README.md

   Use a custom log file for output.

-  By default crashes and errors are printed to the server log.
-This options allows you to set a different file for that.
+  By default all diagnostic information is printed to the server log.
+This option lets you redirect output to a separate file.

 Debug info
 ----------